la2050/archive/_projects/2018/back-to-basics-transforming-how-angelenos-connect.md

   - Adults getting sufficient social & emotional support
   - Rates of volunteerism
   - Total number of local social media friends and connections Angelenos have
+category_other:
+  - LA is the best place to LEARN
 body_class: tangerine

 ---